Skip to main content

 WHAT TO EXPECT

-An integrated curriculum and required internship are designed to ensure you are ready for a career in forest recreation after graduation.
-The forest recreation programs are flexible to help meet your professional objectives by selecting courses and specialist training.
+An integrated curriculum designed to ensure you are ready for a career in forest recreation after graduation.
+The forest recreation program is flexible to help meet your professional objectives through career pathway courses.
 Our program is accredited by the Society of American Foresters, assuring your degree meets the quality standards established by the profession.

 From federal and state to private entities, our graduates have jobs in all sectors of the employment spectrum.
 Job titles include: